thinkjrs/measurement-goodies/README.md

 Page 46

-Given maximum uncertainy about a population proportion (you believe your outcome could be 0-100% with all values being equally likely) there is a 75% chance that a single randomly selected sample is from the majority of the population.
+Given maximum uncertainty about a population proportion (you believe your outcome could be 0-100% with all values being equally likely) there is a 75% chance that a single randomly selected sample is from the majority of the population.